Weekend Workshops

 Registration Process and Policies

-- Registration will open in October 2025.
+- Registration will open in February 2026.

-- The registration fee for each online workshop ranges from $75 – $100.
+- The registration fee for each workshop ranges from $90 – $100.
 Payment is due upon registration.
 Students may register for multiple weekend workshops at a time, but SHOULD only register for one workshop per Saturday.
 All forms and payment must be completed in order for registration to be finalized.

 - Registration will remain open for each workshop up until 5 calendar days prior to its date (ie. registration will close for a workshop on the Monday prior to when it’s being held).